sarthak7034/News_detection_CNN/README.md

 **Project Structure**
 BERT_CNN - CNN model with BERT embedding and result on Test dataset
-CNN_model - Preprocessing of the dataset
+CNN_model - Preprocessing of the dataset with Word2Vec
 Train_CNN - Training of the CNN and result on Test dataset

 ![My Image](graph.png)